The study that’s making content teams nervous

 The same study surveyed 224 SEO professionals.
 72% of them believe AI content ranks as well as or better than human-written content.
 The data says the opposite at the top of the page.

-A second study from DigitalApplied tracked 4,200 articles over 16 months and found something more specific.
-Purely AI-generated content ranked an average of 23% lower than human-written content targeting the same keywords.
+A second study from DigitalApplied tracked 4,200 articles over 16 months.
+Purely AI-generated content ranked an average of 23% lower than human-written content.
 But AI-drafted content with substantive human editing came within 4% of fully human writing.

 The variable is not whether AI wrote the first draft.
 It’s whether a human improved it before publishing.